wtsi-hgi/yascp/README.md

 ## Citations

-Currently pipeline has not been published but we would appreciate if you coul please acknowlage the use of this pipeline in your work.
+Currently pipeline has not been published but we would appreciate if you could please acknowlage the use of this pipeline in your work:

+> Ozols, M. et al. 2023.
+YASCP (Yet Another Single Cell Pipeline): GitHub. https://github.com/wtsi-hgi/yascp.

 <!-- TODO nf-core: Add citation for pipeline after first release.
 Uncomment lines below and update Zenodo doi and badge at the top of this file. -->
 <!-- If you use  nf-core/yascp for your analysis, please cite it using the following doi: [10.5281/zenodo.XXXXXX](https://doi.org/10.5281/zenodo.XXXXXX) -->